kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/reading-to-write.md

 <aside>

-📝 Read through the sample cover letter below, and answer the questions in the padlet.
+📝 Read through the sample cover letter below and answer the questions in the padlet.

 </aside>